This guide includes resources, such as video tutorials and research guides, to help new legal researchers.

 Reference librarians are available to provide additional research help.
 Contact us by Chatting with a Librarian or emailing the Reference Desk, or schedule a research consultation with a librarian to meet on-on-one or in small groups.

 Summer interns and recent law grads are often assigned to research legislative history to help with statutory interpretation questions, or to conduct research on administrative law issues while working for administrative agencies or firms engaged in regulatory work.
-If these are unfamiliar research areas for you, the Law Library’s Prepare to Practice Series can help you learn (or refresh) skills in legislative history or administrative law research before you get your first assignment.
-Our Prepare to Practice Series can also help with tips to transition to researching in the workplace.
+If these are unfamiliar research areas for you, the Law Library’s 2021 Prepare to Practice Series can help you learn (or refresh) these skills:

 For more information about use policies for the platforms during the school year or over the summer, please see our Lexis, Westlaw & Bloomberg Law webpage.